wp-plugins/wp-admin-microblog/readme.txt

 No, sorry.
 Inline tagging is comming soon.

 == Changelog ==
+= 0.9.1 =
-= 0.9.0 =
+* New: Option to post a message as WordPress blog article = 0.9.0 =
 * Changed: Some style improvements :-)
 * Bugfix: Fixed some problems with the e-mail notification